pollfish/docs/webplugin.md

 4.  <span class="params">surveyCompletedCallback</span>
     Called when the user finishes the survey
 5.  <span class="params">surveyAvailable</span>
     Called when there is an availble survey for the user.
-Also contains revenue and format information
+Also contains revenue and survey format information

 Below you can see an example of the pollfishConfig object with all possible callbacks: